Example: A Simple Linear Model for Air Quality

 GA['pm25pa'].std()

-The model error may be further reduced, if we find the monitor wasn’t working on those days in late August and September and exclude them from the dataset.
-In any event, for situations where the air is quite clean, the error is relatively large, but in absolute terms inconsequential.
-We are typically more concerned about the case when there is air pollution, and there, an error of 2.8 ppm seems reasonable.
+The model error may be further reduced if we find the monitor wasn’t working on those days in late August and September and exclude them from the dataset.
+In any event, for situations where the air is quite clean, the error is relatively large, but in absolute terms it is inconsequential.
+We are typically more concerned about the case when there is air pollution, and in that case, an error of 2.8 ppm seems reasonable.

 Let’s return to the process of how to find this line, the process of model fitting.
 In the next section, we derive the intercept and slope by minimizing the mean squared error.